 \subsection{SiPM types}

-The timing performance was compared for the three types of SiPMs listed in \tabref{tab:SiPM}, using the configurations \rowref{row:20243mmSiPM}--\rowref{row:20244mmSiPM} in \tabref{tab:Configurations}.
-For the S14160-6050HS, a single sensor with an active area of \SI{6}{mm}~$\times$~\SI{6}{mm} was attached to each side of the crystal, providing full (\SI{100}{\percent}) coverage of the LYSO end face.
-In the case of the S14160-3050HS, three \SI{3}{mm}~$\times$~\SI{3}{mm} SiPMs were mounted on each side, resulting in dead spaces between devices and reducing the effective active-area coverage to approximately \SI{92}{\percent}.
-However, connecting three SiPMs in series reduces the total capacitance, which is expected to improve the timing performance.
-For the MICROFJ-40035-TSV-TR1, a single \SI{4}{mm}~$\times$~\SI{4}{mm} SiPM was mounted on each side, thereby limiting the end-face coverage to about \SI{80}{\percent}.
-This device, however, is equipped with a capacitively coupled ``fast output'' in addition to the standard anode output, providing a dedicated high-speed timing signal that is expected to mitigate the disadvantage of the smaller coverage. \\ \figref{fig:positionScan_SiPMComparison} shows the time resolution of the \prototype~obtained with each SiPM type at various beam-hit positions.
-Although differences in active-area coverage and readout schemes could in principle affect the timing performance, all three configurations achieved time resolutions in the range of \SIrange{22}{27}{ps}, with no clear advantage observed for any particular SiPM type.
+The timing performance was compared among the three types of SiPMs listed in \tabref{tab:SiPM}, using configurations \rowref{row:20243mmSiPM}--\rowref{row:20244mmSiPM} in \tabref{tab:Configurations}.
+For the S14160-6050HS, a single sensor with an active area of $6 \times \SI{6}{mm^2}$ was attached to each side of the crystal, providing full (\SI{100}{\percent}) coverage of the LYSO end face.
+In the case of the S14160-3050HS, three $3 \times \SI{3}{mm^2}$ SiPMs were mounted on each side.
+This arrangement resulted in dead spaces between the devices, reducing the effective active-area coverage to approximately \SI{92}{\percent}; however, connecting the three SiPMs in series reduces the total capacitance, which is expected to enhance timing performance.
+For the MICROFJ-40035, a single $4 \times \SI{4}{mm^2}$ SiPM was mounted on each side, limiting the end-face coverage to about \SI{80}{\percent}.
+This device, however, features a capacitively coupled ``fast output'' in addition to the standard output, providing a dedicated high-speed timing signal to mitigate the disadvantage of the smaller coverage.

+\figref{fig:positionScan_SiPMComparison} shows the time resolution of the prototypes obtained with each SiPM type as a function of the beam hit position.
+Although differences in active-area coverage and readout schemes could in principle affect the timing performance, all three configurations achieved consistent time resolutions in the range of \SIrange{22}{27}{ps}, with no significant advantage observed for any particular SiPM model.